 The Top 5 Ways to Explore Scottsdale’s Sonoran Desert

-In a landscape as panoramic as the Sonoran Desert, there’s no more leisurely way to soak it all in than aboard a hot air balloon.
-Riders gently drift with the breeze as the pilot floats the balloon several hundred feet into the air or swoops in low to point out wildlife and native vegetation.
-Plus, every ride ends with a gourmet breakfast in the desert.
+In a landscape as panoramic as the Sonoran Desert, there’s no better way to soak it all in than on a hot air balloon flight.
+You’ll drift along with the breeze as your pilot guides the balloon high into the air for expansive scenic views or dips close to the ground for a glimpse of wildlife and native vegetation.
+Every ride ends with a champagne toast to commemorate your flight.

 For more ideas and resources for exploring Scottsdale’s great outdoors, download the Desert Discovery Guide, which features trail listings and provides a comprehensive overview of the Sonoran Desert.